Contact the International Orientation Team

 When do classes start at NAU?
 Accordion Closed

-Classes for the Fall 2020 semester (both in-person and online) begin on Wednesday, August 12th.
-All classes will conclude by the end of November.
+Classes for the Spring 2021 semester (both in-person and online) begin on Monday, January 11th.

 How do I apply for a student visa to come to the United States?
 Accordion Closed